 George C. Boldt Builds Mansion On Belle Island, Sells It To Former Carnegie Vice President Alexander R. Peacock

 One of the lost treasures of the Thousand Islands was built on Belle Island, oft-referenced to as Belle Isle, by none other than George C. Boldt.
-Sometime prior to the summer of 1902 and during the construction of his nearby castle, Boldt would have the large mansion built on the island which was also close to his other estate on Wellesley Island.
-After spending a couple of summer seasons on Belle, Boldt would sell the property to Alexander R. Peacock who was at the time still a business associate of Andrew Carnegie, serving as one of the vice presidents of the Carnegie Company.
+Sometime before the summer of 1902 and during the construction of his nearby castle, Boldt would have the large mansion built on the island close to his other estate on Wellesley Island.
+After spending a couple of summer seasons on Belle, Boldt would sell the property to Alexander R. Peacock, who was still a business associate of Andrew Carnegie, serving as one of the vice presidents of the Carnegie Company.

 Years later, after Peacock’s death at the age of 67 in 1928, his obituary would tell of his practically becoming a millionaire overnight–